EricMai25/Fresh-me-Up/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Outfit picker and laundry tracker
+  / Recommended outfit and checkout

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Users that has a extensive closet.
+Or a clothing store that can recommend outfits for consumers

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  A user based app that allows for input of cloths that they have or bought.
+This is a collection which represents their closet or inventory.
+Then in the base app the ability to pick a certain range of options like # of pieces of clothing or even a specific color and will find a sutable outfit based on relationship of color or fashion.

 ## Problem ##
   > Describe the problem your product solves.
+  Allows for a easier way for users to pick out clothing, either for wear or for checkout, that allows the comfort of not having to stress over what to wear for that day .

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  The application will keep track of your closet in a database or inventory and allow for cloths that are used to be put into a laundry list.
+When pciking a parameter for a outfit choice the app is also able to decide on what to provide back by a set of algorithms that think of what is the best match to the parameters set.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Fill the database with base data and start with the mininmal product for input.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  Quick and easy way to keep track of what is in my closet and what is in my laundry list.
+Also it helps me easily pick out my outfit per day and I can even disregard some choices.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+Thanks please wait for further News.